3 Rules for Stellar Homemade Vegan Cheese

 Vegan cheesemaking pro Miyoko Schinner shares essential tips for making life-changing vegan cheeses.

 Cheese reliance is a phenomenon that’s hard to explain.
 People are seriously addicted.
 When a cheese lover is asked if they could go vegan, they usually respond with some variation of, “I could do it, except for the cheese” (spoken in a melodramatic and desperate tone).
 While in the past, the idea of consuming any form of dairy-free cheese might have made certain individuals gag, we are finally moving past the dark days of cheese-less wine dates and rubbery sandwich fillers and heading to a new age.
-While commercial vegan cheese companies’ products continue to evolve—becoming as creamy and meltable as ever—independent cheesemaker and Artisan Vegan Cheese author Miyoko Schinner is transforming the notion of “vegan cheese” into something sophisticated, gourmet, and robust.
-Her mouthwatering recipes featured in VegNews’ September+October edition, aka “The Cheese Issue,” are turning the biggest nonbelievers into gloating, I-can’t-believe-it’s-not-cheese connoisseurs.
+While commercial vegan cheese companies’ products continue to evolve—becoming as creamy and meltable as ever—co-founder of the soon-to-launch Miyoko's Kitchen cheese company and author of Artisan Vegan Cheese Miyoko Schinner is transforming the notion of “vegan cheese” into something sophisticated, gourmet, and robust.
+Her mouthwatering recipes featured in VegNews’ September+October 2012 edition, aka “The Cheese Issue,” turned the biggest nonbelievers into gloating, I-can’t-believe-it’s-not-cheese connoisseurs.

 After 20 years of dreaming about homemade gourmet dairy-free cheese, Schinner finally decided to test her chemistry skills in the kitchen.
 Lucky for her (and us), she nailed it—down to the last wedge of aged chèvre.
 But just like Rome wasn’t built in a day, the skills of the best cheesemongers cannot to be achieved instantaneously.
 With the help of the expert herself, Schinner is here to teach you all of the tricks she has up her sleeve.
 And do not be saddened if you think your culinary skills are not up to par with the cheese guru’s, because these three vegan cheese laws are for every individual, kitchen size, and wallet.